falkr/ttm4115/pages/prep-statemachines.md

 ---
 type: figure
 source: figures/statemachines/traffic-light-4.svg
+caption: "A state machine of the traffic light using the syntax of UML."
 ---

-Noice the detailed elements in this diagram:
+Have a look at the detailed elements in this diagram:

 - The frame has a five-cornered compartment at the top, showing the name of the state machine, prefixed with the keyword `stm`.
 - The states are shown as rounded rectangles.
 The state names are shown in bold text.
 As a naming convention, we only use lowercase letters, numbers, and underscores for state machine names, similar to rules for variable names in programming languages.